theupdateframework/pep-maximum-security-model/README.rst

     __ https://minilock.io/

-3. A two-phase approach, where the minimum security model is implemented first followed [LV: replace "first followed by" with "before"] by the maximum security model, can [LV: I'd say either may or will, rather than 'can']  simplify matters and give PyPI administrators time to review the feasibility of end-to-end signing.
+3. A two-phase approach, where the minimum security model is implemented before the maximum security model, will simplify matters and give PyPI administrators time to review the feasibility of end-to-end signing.